-14 Mar How Li-Metal can make low cost Nickel-free chemistries like LFP competitive with expensive high Nickel chemistries
+March 14, 2022 How Li-Metal can make low cost nickel-free chemistries like LFP competitive with expensive high nickel chemistries

-Price of Nickel increased from <$20,000 per ton in March 2021 to almost $50,000 per ton in March 2022.
-In conventional Li-ion batteries, High Nickel chemistries are preferred for premium vehicles due to their extended range, while Nickel-free chemistries such as LFP are preferred for value vehicles due to their lower cost.
-High Nickel cathode is about $8,000 per ton, while LFP cathode is about $2,000 per ton.
+The price of nickel increased from <$20,000 per ton in March 2021 to almost $50,000 per ton in March 2022.
+In conventional Li-ion batteries, high nickel chemistries are preferred for premium vehicles due to their extended range, while nickel-free chemistries such as LFP are preferred for value vehicles due to their lower cost.
+High nickel cathode is about $8,000 per ton, while LFP cathode is about $2,000 per ton.

 However, we don’t have to be stuck with that choice when we switch to Li-Metal.
 Li-Metal offers a step change improvement in energy density compared to Li-ion.